Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Related Work

 Data is becoming an important factor for understanding LM behavior \citep{elazar2023s}.
 As the scale of pretraining datasets continues to increase, naive search through these large datasets does not scale.
 As such, we need clever algorithms and data structures to interact with and study huge datasets.

 \citet{mccoy2021language}, the first work to study the generation novelty of LMs, trained on Wikitext-103 (<1 GB) and WebText (40 GB).
-At this small data scale, they could run naive string matches over the data, a process that would not be feasible today with the Pile (1254 GB) or larger datasets.
+At this small data scale, they matched $n$-grams by brute-force enumeration, which would not be feasible today with the Pile (1254 GB) or larger datasets.
 In contrast, \citet{elazar2023s} use an elastic search index based on an inverted index that allows a to search a corpus which depends on the number of documents in the corpus, making it much slower then our approach. \citet{carlini2023quantifying,liu2024infinigram} use a suffix array \citep{suffix-arrays}, allowing queries in logarithmic time w.r.t.~corpus size.
 Another data structure previously used in the setting of text generation with retrieval is the FM-index \citep{fm-index,bevilacqua2022autoregressive}, a compressed suffix array.

-In this work, we use a CDAWG \citep{Crochemore1997,inenaga2005online}, which is a refinement of the earlier DAWG \citep{blumer1984building}, and part of a larger family of ``$*$DAWG'' indices \citep{takagi2018linear,inenaga2024linearsize}. $*$DAWGS use more memory than suffix automata but support faster membership and suffix overlap queries (cf.~\Cref{sec:cdawgs}). $*$DAWGs also support fast infinite $n$-gram queries \citep{liu2024infinigram}, which could be useful for retrieval language modeling applications.
+In this work, we use a CDAWG \citep{Crochemore1997,inenaga2005online}, which is a refinement of the earlier DAWG \citep{blumer1984building}, and part of a larger family of ``$*$DAWG'' indices \citep{takagi2018linear,inenaga2024linearsize}. $*$DAWGS use more memory than suffix arrays but support faster membership and \textsc{nnsl} queries (cf.~\Cref{sec:cdawgs}). $*$DAWGs also naturally allow computing arbitrary-length $n$-gram probabilities \citep{liu2024infinigram}, which could be useful for retrieval language modeling applications.